jl3419-ljy/FPGA-Consultancy/Super_Resolution_Connection/README.md

 The Jupyter notebook can be found [here](https://github.com/Terrortorpe/FPGA-Consultancy/tree/clean/Super_Resolution_Connection/Jupyter_Notebook_with_BIT_and_HWH)

 **Test Result**

+The ReLU function will output the input directly if it is positive (MSB = 0)

 ***Input (positive number)***

 <img width="333" alt="Screenshot 2022-06-28 at 20 52 06" src="https://user-images.githubusercontent.com/59886434/176272748-beeb3e4f-3978-4fe0-9443-4d285d4fcfcd.png">

 ***Output (positive number)***

 <img width="649" alt="Screenshot 2022-06-28 at 20 53 31" src="https://user-images.githubusercontent.com/59886434/176272958-ed4e8b99-5b64-4a00-be1e-846279116655.png">

+The ReLU function will output zero if it is positive (MSB = 1)

 ***Input (negative number)***